 TruSense combines wireless sensors, Amazon Echo Dot and GPS Technology to track daily activities and health variables in your loved one’s life, while they go about their daily routine.
 The multi-layer system addresses the needs of the entire family – seniors, their adult children and other loved ones that worry about their well-being and safety.
 Using in-home sensors, TruSense is non-intrusive and does not require a wearable or pendant to deliver insights into daily activities.
 Who wants to wear that all the time anyway and what if you, or they forget?
 TruSense uses sensor and GPS technology to discern the way a person lives from time spent sleeping, in the kitchen, or getting out of the house.
 When a pattern shifts, TruSense notices, and updates the user and the circle of people who they’ve chosen via custom notifications.
 It can even notify the 24/7 emergency monitoring center through a voice integration with the Amazon Echo Dot.
 Now I’ve used my echo dots to “drop in” on another room.
 Didn’t know you could do that?
 Yep, you can!
 When my husband is down in the man cave, I “drop in” and let him know dinner is ready.
 So if you have an echo dot, and you use TruSense, you can drop in on your loved one and they don’t have to be near a phone, just in the same room as the echo dot.

-TruSense also measures variables that can impact health and safety such as home leak detection, temperature and even vehicle and personal GPS tracking.
+TruSense also measures variables that can impact health and safety such as home leak detection (however, it is definitely worth having a firm like this San Diego leak detection company check out your house if it detects a leak), temperature and even vehicle and personal GPS tracking.
 TruSense can track caregiver visits and uses alerts and notifications based on customized user thresholds that can trigger a text or notify a 24/7 emergency response team.
 Is that not amazing!?

 Check out this YouTube video that showcases how this all works: